codesilva/codesilva.github.io/_drafts/pitches/puma-and-concurrency.md

 ## takeaways

+- Fundamentals of Client/Server architecture
+- Fundamentals of Sockets
 - Overview of Rack and Rack-based application servers
 - Ruby concurrency building blocks
 - Why concurrency matters and how PUMA applies it

 ## topics

+- Client/Server architecture and strategies
 - Processes, Threads, Fibers and Reactors
-- Common concurrency patterns
+- Strategies trade-offs
-- Rack server
+- Building our Rack-based server
+  - The simplest HTTP parser
+  - Handling multiple client efficiently
-- PUMA architecture
+- PUMA comparison

 ## Outline

-- A day in the life of a HTTP Request to your Rails app
+- A day in the life of a HTTP Request to your Rails (Rack-based) web app
+  - What is a socket?
   - Client/Server design alternatives
   - What is this Rack thing?
+- Building a Rack-based server
+  - Handling a single client
+  - Concurrency on the rescue
 - Puma architecture
+  - How puma works?
-    -
+  - PUMA vs our server
-    - Cluster mode
-        - Where the concurrency thrives
 - Why that matters?
-    - You might want to do that in your application
-    - You might wanna boots your production PUMA server.

 [how puma works talk](https://www.youtube.com/watch?v=SquGNt4FhY0)